Electoral Act 1993

 1. If this section applies, the Electoral Commission must comply with subsections (3) to (5) before determining whether the applicant is qualified to be registered.

-2. The Electoral Commission must, as soon as practicable, deliver to the applicant (personally or by post) a written notice that specifies—
+2. The Electoral Commission must, as soon as practicable, give written notice to the applicant stating

 3. that it believes that the person is—